 - After NATA, all Architectural Institutions in the country are required to submit a list of students admitted in the B.Arch degree course, mentioning their total NATA score and total marks in qualifying examination, to the Council.

 - The Council of Architecture is the final authority in India as far as regulating Architectural Education and Architectural Profession is concerned.
 Candidates, who are not admitted on the basis of valid NATA marks, will not be considered for registration as an “Architect” under the Architects Act, 1972 with the Council of Architecture, irrespective of their obtaining a B.Arch degree.
 Registration as an “Architect” with the Council of Architecture is mandatory for pursuing the profession of Architecture and employment in Central/State Governments Services in the country

-WHAT IS THE MAXIMUM INTAKE IN THE ARCHITECTURE COURSE?
+WHAT IS THE MAXIMUM INTAKE IN THE ARCHITECTURE COURSE IN INDIA?

 The sanctioned intake of candidates at the first year level does not exceed a maximum of 40 in a class.
 If more than 40 candidates are admitted, separate classes are organised.